ninewise/dissertation/umgap/paper.md

 tools.
 Integrating the command line tool with the interactive Unipept visualizations [@verschaffelt] also allows exploration and comparison of complex communities.

+The runtime of UMGAP scales linear with the number of reads processed and the average read length.
+In terms of parallelization, its Rust implementation also achieved near-optimal scalability.
+The UMGAP 9-mer index consumes about 8GB per 10 million UniProt protein records.

 As a next step, we want to further explore how the protein translation detour can be used to infer the functional capacity of an environmental